The Consumer Finance Law Review: Australia

 A contract is a standard form contract if it was prepared entirely by one party with no effective opportunity for the other party to negotiate the terms of the contract.
 In proceedings seeking a declaration that a contractual term is void, a contract is presumed to be a standard form contract unless a party to the proceedings proves otherwise.

-Since May 2018, entities wishing to commence carrying on banking business can obtain, subject to meeting APRA's standards, a restricted ADI (RADI) authorisation from APRA, as opposed to a full or standard ADI authorisation.
+Entities wishing to commence carrying on banking business can obtain, subject to meeting APRA's standards, a restricted ADI (RADI) authorisation from APRA, as opposed to a full or standard ADI authorisation.
 RADI authorisation imposes less stringent obligations than full ADI authorisation, including minimum capital requirements of only A$3 million plus a reserve for costs of winding down of 20 per cent of adjusted assets.
 RADIs are subject to a protected deposit limit of A$250,000 per customer and A$2 million in aggregate.
 RADIs are also subject to a two-year time limit to achieve the requirements for full ADI authorisation or to exit the industry.
 The purpose of the RADI licence is to enable the holder to build resources and capability in a restricted environment.
 During this stage, the holder is expected to progress to fully meet the prudential requirements to ultimately secure a full ADI licence.
 The RADI licence regime is likely to reduce a major barrier to entry into the banking market in Australia, resulting in greater competition and choice in relation to deposit account products.
-The restricted ADI licence is expected to assist those with traditional and non-traditional business models and start-up institutions,33 and at the time of writing two entities have obtained RADI licences and successfully transitioned to full ADI licences.
+The restricted ADI licence assists those with traditional and non-traditional business models and start-up institutions,34 and at the time of writing two entities have obtained RADI licences and successfully transitioned to full ADI licences.
+However, one of those entities, Xinjia, has since handed back its licence, citing an 'increasingly difficult capital-raising environment'.35

 The provision of purchased payment facilities (PPF) is banking business under Australian law and so requires an authority or an exemption from the Payment Systems Board (PSB) of Australia's central bank, the Reserve Bank of Australia (RBA) or a limited form of ADI authorisation from APRA.
 This is dealt with in further detail in Section III.i.